Message From New Zealand Jewish Council to the President of FIANZ

 Message From Olivia Hibbitt to the People Affected by the Masjid Attacks in Auckland.

-I would like to extend a heartfelt apology for what my countrymen have
+I would like to extend a heartfelt apology for what my countrymen have done.

 Kia Kaha